Ujjwalsharma2210/flutter_map_math/README.md

 ### Calculating Midpoint Between Two Points

-You can use the midpointBetween function to calculate the midpoint between two points on a map.
+You can use the '**midpointBetween**' function to calculate the midpoint between two points on a map.
 The function takes four arguments: the latitude and longitude of the first point, and the latitude and longitude of the second point.
 The function returns a LatLng object representing the midpoint.

 ```dart
 LatLng point1 = LatLng(37.4219999, -122.0840575);